Top 11 Causes of Employee Turnover in the Hospitality Industry

 Reason #5: Poor Communication

-Reason #6: No Recognition from Hospitality Managers
+Reason #6: Lack of Recognition from Managers

 Reason #7: Lack of Flexibility